Duane Mann: 1990s

 Mann played for Warrington as a in their 14-36 defeat by Wigan in the 1990 Challenge Cup Final at Wembley Stadium, London on Saturday 28 April 1990, in front of a crowd of 77,729.
 During the 1990 Kangaroo tour of Great Britain and France he played for his club Warrington against Australia.
 Mann played in Warrington's 12-2 victory over Bradford Northern in the 1990–91 Regal Trophy Final at Headingley, Leeds on Saturday 12 January 1991.

-Mann played for three seasons in England before returning home to Auckland and playing a season for the North Harbour Sea Eagles who he captained to win the 1994 Lion Red Cup.
+Mann played for three seasons in England before returning home to Auckland when his contract expired at the end of the 1992–93 season.
+He played a season for the North Harbour Sea Eagles who he captained to win the 1994 Lion Red Cup.
 In 1994 he was made captain of the New Zealand side.
 Mann was signed by the Auckland Warriors who were to enter the Australian Rugby League competition in 1995, and played in the club's inaugural match.
 That year he switched national allegiance back to Tonga whom he captained in both the 1995 and later the 2000 World Cup tournaments.

 Mann left the Warriors in 1996 and returned to win the Lion Red Cup, as captain of the Counties Manukau Heroes.
 He captained and won three successive Fox Memorial Championships with the Glenora Bears in the 1997, 1998 and 1999 Auckland Rugby League competition and again represented Auckland in the 1997 Super League Challenge Cup.